dylan-chong/ex-composer-bot/notes.md

 # Composition bot #

 ## TODOs ##
-- Create pitches from string - Pitch.of
+- Create pitches from string
-  - constant for ","
-  - adn roman chord
+  - roman chord
   - and more

+- Rename Chord to BaseChord because notes not specific
 - Add more tests for Rule of the octave
 - Add 7th chords in Rule of the octave
-- Rename Chord to BaseChord because notes not specific

 - [BIG] PartimentoChordsGenerator
   - RomanChord impl